MGH Youth Programs

 Elementary and Middle School STEM Clubs

 In grades 3 to 5, STEM Clubs aim to develop excitement and engagement in STEM subjects, and Senior STEM Clubs for grades 6 to 8 continue the engagement with hand-on science and greater exposure to technology.
-The Science Fair Mentoring Program pairs MGH mentors with students in grades 7 to 8 from the James P. Timilty Middle School in Roxbury to work collaboratively on science fair projects from concept to completion.
+The Science Fair Mentoring Program pairs Mass General mentors with students in grades 7 to 8 from the James P. Timilty Middle School in Roxbury to work collaboratively on science fair projects from concept to completion.

 MGH Youth Scholars